sudo-suhas/xgo/errors/readme.md

 ### Errors for the end user

 Errors have multiple consumers, the end user being one of them.
-However, to the end user, the error test, root cause etc. are not relevant (and in most cases, **should not** be exposed as it could be a security concern).
+However, to the end user, the error text, root cause etc. are not relevant (and in most cases, **should not** be exposed as it could be a security concern).

 To address this, [`Error`][errors.error] has the field `UserMsg` which is